sobjornstad/esc/docs/hacking-esc/modes.rst

 .. autofunction:: esc.commands.ModeChange

-Aside from defining :class:`ModeChange` operations, you can view and edit the values of modes using the :mod:`modes <esc.modes>` module:
+Aside from defining :func:`ModeChange <esc.commands.ModeChange>` operations,
+you can view and edit the values of modes using the :mod:`modes <esc.modes>` module: